1938–39 NHL season: Playoff bracket

 With the league reduced to seven teams, a new playoff format was adopted, still using a structure similar to a double-elimination tournament with a "winners' bracket", and a "losers' or repechage bracket".
 The top six teams in the league qualified for the playoffs.
 The top two teams played in a best-of-seven Stanley Cup semifinal series.
 The third-place team then met the fourth-place team in one best-of-five series, and the fifth-place team faced the sixth-place team in another best-of-five series, to determine the participants for the other best-of-five semifinal series.
-The semifinal winners then met in a best-of-seven Stanley Cup Finals (scores in the bracket indicate the number of games won in each series).
+The semifinal winners then met in a best-of-seven Stanley Cup Final (scores in the bracket indicate the number of games won in each series).

 Semifinals

 (1) Boston Bruins vs. (2) New York Rangers

 This series was the first to need seven games in NHL history; additionally, the Rangers were the first team in NHL history to force a Game seven after losing the first three games of a series.
 Mel Hill, a right winger for the Bruins, scored a record three overtime goals in a single series.